angelusinflectum/prosthesis_hand_on_cheap/README.md

-# prosthesis hand on cheap
+# Prosthesis hand on cheap

 A prosthesis is simply too expensive for many people who really need support, what we see is like making a prosthesis from a toy previously acquired to modify and